 I hold degrees in mathematics and architecture, and am a licensed architect.
 In addition to 30 years of practicing architecture, I have worked in software development, computer-aided facility management, and construction.
 I have been an active participant in industry standards organizations, and a frequent speaker in support of Building Information Modeling (BIM) and Integrated Project Delivery (IPD).

 I'm mostly retired now but always interested in the advanced use of software, especially its application to building industry design practice.

-WhiteFeet is my company and personal brand for consulting services and software development.
-I am available for consulting, or a permanent position, in BIM and IPD within the building industry.
-I also license tools for Revit and provide custom programming, particularly for the Revit API.
+WhiteFeet was my company and personal brand for consulting services and software development.
+I am available to discuss issues in BIM and IPD within the building industry, or anything else.
+I am also making some custom tools for Revit available for free.

 WhiteFeet Revit Menu Utilities

 The WhiteFeet Tools for Revit are small programs that have been created to address a specific project need or opportunity.
 They are always a "work-in-progress" and probably more of a proof-of-concept than a commercial product.
 I took the site down a few years ago because I didn't feel good about my ability to support them.
 Some of my loyal users objected so I put them back up.
 All tools are now free.
 At some point I plan to move some of them to an open-source GitHub site.

 Hummingbird is used to create native Revit objects based on Rhino-Grasshopper geometry, and import Revit geometry to Rhino-Grasshopper, and to some degree the reverse.
 The Grasshopper components read/write a .CSV text file that can be read by the Revit add-in Model Builder.